-The New-York Historical Society was established as New York’s first museum in 1804, a mere 15 years after George Washington’s inauguration.
+The New-York Historical Society was established as New York’s first museum on November 20, 1804, a mere 15 years after George Washington’s inauguration.
 Its present home on Central Park West was built between 1902 and 1908 and designed by the architectural firm of York and Sawyer.
 This venerable institution offers its visitors both online and on-site collections of art, objects, artifacts, documents, books and photographs.
 While one of the Upper West Side’s most venerable and iconic institutions, its foundations are firmly rooted in the Lower East Side, specifically the East Village.

 Facing Central Park West between 76th and 77th Streets, the New-York Historical Society’s building is an individual New York City landmark (designated in 1966), part of the Central Park West/West 76th Street Historic District (designated 1973), and part of the sprawling Upper West Side/Central Park West Historic District (designated 1990).
 This Beaux-Arts structure in the Academic Classical style was originally built without the north and south wings that we see today, which were added in 1937-39 and seamlessly designed by the architectural firm of Walker & Gillette.
 Located just to the south of the American Museum of Natural History and just to the north of the limestone Neo-Gothic Fourth Universalist Society Church, and smack dab in the middle of Central Park West’s two-mile-long parade of twin-towered apartment buildings and iconic emblems of what can only be called “classic New York,” the New-York Historical Society is firmly ensconced not only in the cream of New York’s cultural crop but its uptown architectural elite as well.